 9 Tips for Managing Remote Employees

-Now that we’ve discussed some of the benefits and challenges, let’s dive into some simple tips for managing remote employees that any supervisor can use.
+Now that we’ve discussed some of the benefits and challenges, let’s dive into some simple tips for managing a remote workforce that any supervisor can use.

 1. Provide employees with all the equipment and tools they need.